-Can we speak of a Pont-Aven school?
+Can we speak of a Pont- Aven school?

 From 1888, something different was going on around the figure of Gauguin.
-Even in 1886 he was boasting about creating the sun and the rain in Pont-Aven in a letter to his wife, there is not "one who resists convictions..." he wrote.
-He is on a collision with the course academicians as he turned towards painters who sought innovation and he took on the role of mentor to young painters like Paul Sérusier and Emile Bernard
+Even in 1886 he was boasting about creating the sun and the rain in Pont-Aven in a letter to his wife, there is not "one artist who resists my convictions..." he wrote.
+He is on a collision course with the academicians as he turned towards painters who sought innovation and he took on the role of mentor to young painters like Paul Sérusier and Emile Bernard...